The Godel POD: Episode 3 – Keeping Connectivity in a Hybrid World with Godel Technologies

 Constantine Grishel: From my side I can see that on one of my projects, I tried to go to the office several days a week, and it really helps.
 Even with mental health because when you see, real people you see your teammates.
 It really helps to motivate you to work with not just the avatars in teams also.
 So, I think that if I would have big team, I will just ask them if they can just come to the office one day we could see, or maybe even more, just to see the each other just to have a tea or coffee, to have some chats, so yeah I think that I will do that.

-Diana Grishel: Yeah, I’ve been at the office in Minsk yesterday when I got my vaccine shot, and it was so interesting because I met lots of people that I haven’t seen for months, and it gave this nice feeling that you’re really connected.
+Diana Grishel: Yeah, I’ve been at the office yesterday when I got my vaccine shot, and it was so interesting because I met lots of people that I haven’t seen for months, and it gave this nice feeling that you’re really connected.
 I see that dropping in the office for a day or two, is very important to keep the connection, that bond that you have with real people, even a hug, grabbing a lunch with someone is essential because when we don’t see each other, that’s a bit different.
 And at the same time, I see how we’re kind of very productive, even working remotely, especially when we can accommodate some things that we have at home, or get the deliveries, or just have some space.
 In the office you have lots of people that you have to interact and that you have to talk to and they’re just stopping by.
 My desk is at the kind of path of people who are going to the admins.
 So, cutting people are just constantly going here and there and when you’re working for quite some time in the company you know a lot of people.
 So, your focus is kind of blurred in it and when you’re at home, you can focus on what you need to get done, and it helps a lot.
 And I understand that when I’m not feeling that energetic, it’s better for me to work from home because I can get things done.
 But at some point, I want to go to the office and meet the people I work with.

 Sarah Foster: So, do you think with having that kind of hybrid model and having some people in the team work from home who more regularly or some people in the office more regularly, it will see those everyday work conversations fizzle out so that the, Hi, how are you what are you doing this weekend, those nice conversations that we have on a day to day.
 Do you think they’ll fizzle out?